Dueiri/StatisticsCalculator/README.md

 This is only useful for copy and pasting random data sets that would otherwise be manually inputted into a ti-84 calculator.
 It uses a huggingface pretrained model to auto tokenize (separate) each data point in a string-based list.
 It struggles with negative numbers still, so I am learning how to create my own model to manage this rn

-I will vibe code the unit tests when I need something more complicated in my program